slateci/slateci.github.io/_posts/2021-05-05-metallb-on-chameleon.md

 1. Leave all options as they are, but give this new network a name.
 We like to name ours `slate-net`.
 1. Click "Next", and you will be brought to the "Subnet" section.
 1. The only value that needs to be changed here is the "Network Address" parameter (no subnet name is needed).
-1. The exact network you choose is not important as long as it has space for all the hosts you will need, and at least one extra IP for the Nginx Ingress Controller.
+The exact network you choose is not important as long as it has space for all the hosts you will need, and at least one extra IP for the Nginx Ingress Controller.
-1. However, for ease in following this guide, we recommend using this subnet: `192.168.1.0/24`.
+However, for ease in following this guide, we recommend using this subnet: `192.168.1.0/24`.
 1. Following this, click "Next" again.
-1. You will be brought to the "Subnet Details" section.
+You will be brought to the "Subnet Details" section.
 1. Here, we will be changing the "Allocation Pools" values.
 This will restrict the number of IPs Chameleon is allowed to allocate, thus leaving some free for MetalLB.
-1. In the "Allocation Pools" box, enter `192.168.1.3,192.168.1.250`.
-This will leave four IPs reserved for MetalLB. *Note that different values can be used here, but we recommend using these for this guide.*
+In the "Allocation Pools" box, enter `192.168.1.3,192.168.1.250`.
+This will leave four IPs reserved for MetalLB.
+*Note that different values can be used here, but we recommend using these for this guide.*
+1. Click "Create".

 If you would like to learn more about networks in Chameleon, more documentation can be found [here](https://chameleoncloud.readthedocs.io/en/latest/technical/networks.html).